lena-kilian/lena-kilian.github.io/abm/index.md

 ### <a name="3.1"></a>3.1 Basic animation stopping after *k* iterations

-First, all relevant packages were loaded, and relevant variables and lists were created.
+First, all relevant modules were loaded, and relevant variables and lists were created.

 *<a name="T2"></a>Table 2: Variables and lists needed for the animation.*